Pin it for later: https://www.pinterest.com/pin/51087777008114930/

 Work in Back loops or Front loops only: See the picture below to learn what it means to work into back loops only or front loops only.
-When making a regular stitch the hook is inserted under both loops as seen in 1st diagram below but inserted only in to one of the loops in case you are working into back or front loops.
+When making a regular stitch the hook is inserted under both loops as seen in 1st diagram below but inserted only into one of the loops in case you are working into the back or front loops.

 150 Yards for a pair of boot cuffs

 sc- single crochet